Ready to Learn More?

 Once you are admitted into your program, review the Start of Semester Checklist to prepare for your first day of classes at Madison College.

-After completing the Fitness and Recreation Management program at Madison Area Technical College, you will be able to:
+After completing the Fitness, Recreation, & Wellness Management program at Madison College, you will be able to:

 - Relate foundations of play, recreation and leisure to stages of the human lifespan.